bobbycomet/Appify/FAQ.md

 Flatpak does not show the app icon—Flatpak issue, not Appify's.
 It can't be worked around.

 I get weird screen tears.
 If you are using Nvidia and X11, use Nvidia X Server Settings (with sudo), choose X server Display Configuration, click advanced, checkmark Force Full Composition Pipeline, then Save to X Configuration File, Apply, and Save.
 This method can be applied if you have this in other apps, not just Flatpak.
+This may slightly increase GPU usage or latency, but this is an X11 issue that can't be worked around.

 ---